 Once you have this inside insight, think creatively to select stories about how your other clients have overcome similar challenges by opting for the solution that you provide.
 You’ll develop trust and show that you have a deeper understanding of their business—not just what it says on their website—by demonstrating that you understand the core issue and can explain how other customers have approached that.

-Social proof is a powerful and persuasive social phenomenon, but only when applied correctly.
+Social proof is a powerful and persuasive social phenomenon, but only when applied correctly in your sales pitch value proposition.
 Prospects need to see proof from brands they perceive as genuine peers, not just major players or hot logos.
 That’s why it’s important to hold off on using social proof from outset and wait until you’ve gathered deeper insight into how your prospects perceive their organizations and how that perception relates to the broader market.

 This requires a slower, more measured approach—and ideally a little insight knowledge—but when done right, it can enable you to deploy the right social proof at the right time.
 This will help your prospects know that you understand their brand and their needs.
 Rushing in with case studies from dissimilar organizations, however, is an automatic turnoff.
 Proceed with caution.